openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This specification enables requesting and delivery of verifiable presentations in conjunction with Self-Issued OpenID Providers (see [@SIOPv2]) as well as traditional OpenID  Providers (see [@!OpenID]).

+# Terminology

+Verifiable Credential (VC)

+A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
+Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
+The claims in a credential can be about different subjects. (see [@VC_DATA])
+Note that this specification uses a term "credential" as defined in Section 2 of [@VC_DATA], which is a different definition than in [@!OpenID].

+Presentation

+Data derived from one or more verifiable credentials, issued by one or more issuers, that is shared with a specific verifier. (see [@VC_DATA])

+Verified Presentation (VP)

+A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
+Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs). (see [@VC_DATA])

+W3C Verifiable Credential Objects

+Both verifiable credentials and verifiable presentations

 # Use Cases

 ## Verifier accesses Wallet via OpenID Connect